Skipper-Skeeto/skipper-skeeto-data/README.md

 move between scenes in the game and you as a player always see exactly one scene at a time.
   * Each scene can contain one/more items that can be picked up and/or tasks that can be solved.
   * Scenes can be "locked" until some task has been solved (`task_obstacle`).
 Note that this task might be inside the scene, meaning it should be solved as the first thing when entering the scene.
-This could for instance be a character in you need to beat.
+This could for instance be a boss the user needs to beat.
   * Currently the distance between connected scenes (see `connected_scenes`) are weighted equally.

 As a collective term, picking up items, solving tasks and moving to a scene can be defined as _actions_.